seng637-Winter/seng637-a1-cherj314/seng637-a1-team_number.md

 The first group could have benefited from exploring more edge cases/abnormal inputs during exploratory testing.
 A lot of focus was on the main happy paths, which overlapped with the scripted testing performed later, leading to redundancy in testing and reduced breadth.
 They could also have included information about the manual test script being followed in the report so it could be referred back to at a later date.

-The second pair initially documented too many bugs, resulting in overlapping or duplicate bugs which needed to be removed in later review.
-By investigating the root causes a bit more thoroughly the bugs could have been combined earlier, reducing clutter.
+The second pair initially documented too many bugs, resulting in overlapping or duplicate bugs that needed to be removed in a later review.
+By investigating the root causes a bit more thoroughly, the bugs could have been combined earlier, reducing clutter.
 They also could have had more detailed report titles to improve clarity.
 Details of the bug's initial state missing from the bug reports were also added.

 The reports of both pairs could have been further improved with the inclusion of screenshots or videos of the bug in action.
 This would improve the clarity of the report and help convey the details to any developers tasked with addressing it.
 The feature affected by each bug had to be added later for every report in both groups as well.